UM-Studios/ZUUM/README.md

 Download the dmg and open it.
 Drag the ZUUM application to your applications folder and run it.
 You are then free to unmount and delete the dmg.

 # Compatibility
 ZUUM is compatible with both Windows and MacOS (On 10.15 Catalina)!
 A Linux version may be in the workings, so stay tuned!
+We will also be adding support for older Macs in the next update.

 # Download
 Check the releases section on the right -->